Rivals taunt high school star with photo that appears to show him in blackface

 Dr. Robert Kobylski, superintendent for the Nicolet School District, said he couldn't say whether the students from the rival school were using the photo as "a harmless skin-care prank or a more deeply troubling, racially motivated scenario."

-"I can attest, however, to the fact that Jalen is more than a tremendous athlete: he is a fine, upstanding young man and deserves to be treated with respect and courtesy by all students and people, no matter what bench they are rooting for," Kobylski said in a Thursday statement.
+"I can attest, however, to the fact that Jalen is more than a tremendous athlete: he is a fine, upstanding young man and deserves to be treated with respect and courtesy by all students and people, no matter what bench they are rooting for," Kobylski said in a statement Thursday.

 The student-athlete has been ranked the third-best college prospect in the 2020 class by ESPN.
 He has received scholarship offers from more than 20 schools, including Duke University and the University of Kentucky, according to ESPN's recruiting site.

-The teen has not spoken publicly about the incident, but he did retweet a statement from older brother Rod Johnson.
+The teenager has not spoken publicly about the incident, but he did retweet a statement from his older brother, Rod Johnson.

 "I really don't want to believe it was an act of racism, I wanna believe it was an act of distraction and trying to throw him off his game," the tweet said.
 "With that being said, I come from Wisconsin and I know how some of the people go about their business and the racism that happens."